drbfraser/HHA-CommunityBasedRehabilitation/docs/SETUP.md

   `npm install`
 - Navigate to `mobile/` and run:
   `npm run refresh-common`
+  `npm install`

  The `npm run refresh-common` command will rebuild the `common` package and reinstall it in `mobile/`.
-(If we did not force a reinstall of common it would generate an `EINTEGRITY` error due to a mismatch between the `common` package and cached SHA in `mobile/package-lock.json`.
+If we did not force a reinstall of common it would generate an `EINTEGRITY` error due to a mismatch between the `common` package and cached SHA in `mobile/package-lock.json`.

 ### 5. Run Django Database Migrations